stratosphereips/Manati/README.md

         (and put the password)

 After putting the password you should be logged in in the postgres.

-You can change the password of the manati_db_user in the database and the in the code in the file manati/settings.py
+Copy the file <b>.env.example</b> and rename it to <b>.env</b> and modify (optional) the password and name of database if it is necessary.
+Remember, reflect the changes in the postgres Database too.
 11. Install redis-server

     apt-get install redis-server